FocusMinderApp/FocusMinderApp-Mac/README.md

 - No crash reporting
 - No network requests — the app never connects to the internet
 - All data (session history, streaks) is stored locally on your device only
+- No pesky notifications other than core app functions

 ---